 - Will I survive if I buy this item in two weeks or next month?

 - Would I benefit more from a travel-incentivized credit card versus the one I have now?

 - Do I really need to live in a place this big in this particular area?

 - Can I spend time with my friends and family without using money?

 - Can I walk there, carpool, or use public transportation?

 A word of caution– don’t overwhelm yourself by trying to tackle everything all in one day or even one week.
-Good money saving practices take time and there will also be an adjustment period, especially if you’ve been used to doing things a certain way for so long.
+Good money-saving practices take time, and there will also be an adjustment period, especially if you’ve been used to doing things a certain way for so long.
 Instead of going “cold turkey” on activities you enjoy, simply reduce their frequencies.
-You want to keep yourself excited and engaged about your money saving goals instead of seeing it as your “ball and chain”.
+You want to keep yourself excited and engaged about your money-saving goals instead of seeing them as your “ball and chain”.